SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/get_started/interview_project_roadmap.md

 ### The Decisionmaker

 **While a successful interview project needs all these roles, the decisionmaker is especially important.** Most interview projects involve multiple stakeholders.
-When the interview building team requests guidance or feedback, multiple stakeholders may give multiple responses that may be confusing or conflicting.
-This dramatically slows progress.
+When the interview building team requests guidance or feedback, multiple stakeholders may give multiple responses that may be confusing or conflicting and dramatically slow progress.

 The decisionmaker's job is to gather and clarify stakeholders' feedback so that interview builders have clear decisions to work from.
 The decisionmaker's responsibilities also include:

 * Being a single point of contact and single source of decisions
 * Regular meetings with the interview building team
-* Timely responses to requests for feedback
+* Timely responses to requests for decisions and feedback
 * Gathering feedback or approvals from stakeholders and converting it to clear decisions
 * Making the go/no-go decision to launch the interview